Kumasi Man Allegedly Burns Wife’s House Over Suspicion of Cheating With UK Borga

 According to media reports, the house was unoccupied at the time of the fire, meaning no casualties or injuries were reported.

-Ankrah had faced threats because of contentions over her appointment to head the local government in the area.
+Ankrah had faced threats because of contention over her appointment to head the local government in the area.

 Source: Facebook

-More tragically, A family of seven, including five children, died in a devastating fire that engulfed their home at Akyempim in the Upper Denkyira East Municipality of the Central Region on November 1, 2025.
+More tragically, a family of seven, including five children, died in a fire that engulfed their home at Akyempim in the Upper Denkyira East Municipality of the Central Region on November 1, 2025.

-The father in the family was said to be behind the arson attack.
+The father of the family was said to be behind the arson attack.

-UTV reported that the seven occupants, comprising two adults and five children, were trapped inside and could not be rescued.
+UTV reported at the time that seven occupants, comprising two adults and five children, were trapped inside and could not be rescued.

-The suspect allegedly locked the victims in a bedroom before setting it ablaze and fleeing into a nearby bush.
+The suspect allegedly locked the victims in a bedroom before setting the structure ablaze and fleeing into a nearby bush.

 In July 2025, YEN.com.gh reported that a British-Ghanaian in the UK, Nii Mensah, was among three men found guilty of an arson attack on a London warehouse linked to Ukraine.